Building PHP¶

 There are two more switches, which you should always specify when developing extensions or working on PHP:

-.
+symbols and additionally use the lowest optimization level -O0.
 This will make PHP a lot slower, but make debugging

-more predictable.
-Furthermore debug mode defines the ZEND_DEBUG
+with tools like gdb more predictable.
+Furthermore debug mode defines the ZEND_DEBUG macro, which will enable

 various debugging helpers in the engine.
 Among other things memory leaks, as well as incorrect use of some data